Our philosophy and research

 Havighurst, S. S., Harley, A., & Prior, M. (2004).
 Building preschool children’s emotional competence: A parenting program.
 Early Education and Development, 15(4), 423-448.

-We pay our respects to the Traditional Custodians of the lands on which we work, and extend our respect to Elders past, present and emerging.
+We pay our respects to the Traditional Custodians of the lands on which we work, and extend our respect to Elders past and present.

 Content Warning: Aboriginal and Torres Strait Islander viewers are advised that this website may contain the image, voice, or name of deceased persons.
 We apologise for any distress that may occur.